Vyral/jason-bramblett/_posts/2019-08-01-an-introductory-guide-to-real-estate-investing.md

 Real estate investing is one of the best ways to build personal wealth, but all too many people believe that the only way to go about it is by becoming a landlord.&nbsp;

 In fact, I’m currently airing a series on my radio show on the five ways you can invest in real estate.
-You can catch that show every Saturday at 9 a.m. on 94.5 FM if you’re interested (or check out the first episode of it right here), but for now, I just wanted to share this quick message with you on the subject:&nbsp;
+You can catch that show every Saturday at 9 a.m. on 94.5 FM if you’re interested (or c[heck out the first episode of it right here](https://www.iheart.com/podcast/701-triad-real-estate-w-28418852/episode/jason-bramblett-realty-show-7132019-46970537/){: target="_blank"}), but for now, I just wanted to share this quick message with you on the subject:&nbsp;

 {% include pullquote.html %}